This step by step tutorial will show you how to make hair bows quickly and easily.

-We have all seen a million different varieties of bows made from a million different varieties of ribbon and embellishments, but a lot of you are asking me to show a basic bow tutorial, so that’s what I am going to give you all right now!
+We have all seen a million different varieties of bows made from a million different varieties of ribbon and embellishments, but a lot of you are asking me to write a step by step tutorial showing how to make hair bows, so that’s what I am going to give you all right now!

 - About 20 inches of ribbon (I used 7/8″ white grosgrain)